markusleemet/spyware/README.md

 - npm run build
 - npm run start

-If everything went successfully frontend should be running on http://127.0.0.1:8001
+If everything went successfully, then frontend should be running on http://127.0.0.1:8001

 ## License